blockcypher/eth-docs/source/includes/_tx.md

 **Be sure to use the same nonce.
 To do so, you have to add the `sequences` params with the `txs/new` endpoint.**

 <aside class="warning">
 It is still possible for the initial transaction to be confirmed.
-In that case you replacement or cancellation transaction will be invalidated.
+In that case, your replacement or cancellation transaction will be invalidated.
 </aside>